 Just to the north, Historic Kenwood is the area’s residential counterpart, where you’ll find at least one B&B catering to the LGBTQ+ community.

-North of downtown, Historic Old Northeast is full of lovingly restored bungalows (and a few newer mansions), a few of which have been converted to places to stay.
+North of downtown, Historic Old Northeast is full of lovingly restored bungalows (alongside newer mansions), a few of which have been converted to places to stay.
 Here, you’ll also find coffee shops, restaurants and several waterfront parks.

 Then there’s eclectic and super-LGBTQ-friendly Gulfport, a laid-back waterfront community where you can check out local art at galleries and events, join a game of pickup beach volleyball or sip a margarita at a spot overlooking Boca Ciega Bay.